yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-objects/index.md

 Pretend you are going to create an app that has a feature that reminds you of friends birthdays.
 Somewhere in the program, you need to store names and birthdays.

-With your partner, write at least one way that you could store a list of _both_ names and birthdays.
+With your breakout group, brainstorm at least one way that you could store a list of _both_ names and birthdays.

 Be ready to share out:
 - What you came up with
 - The benefits of this solution
 - The drawbacks of this solution